ChrisTheDBA/vagrant-dev-box/README.md

- # A Virtual Machine for Ohana API Development
+ # A Virtual Machine for Development using Vagrant

 ## Introduction
-This project automates the setup of a development environment for working on Ohana API.
+This project automates the setup of a development environment.
 Use this virtual machine to work on a pull request with everything ready to hack and run the test suites.

 ## Requirements
 * [VirtualBox](https://www.virtualbox.org)